m64p/m64p.github.io/index.md

 m64p comes bundled with [GLideN64](https://github.com/gonetz/GLideN64) for the graphics plugin.
 It should give you the best out-of-the-box experience available for N64 gaming.

+### Starting with a fresh config ###

+If you've ever used any version of mupen64plus before, you might have a configuration file saved on your computer.
+I suggest starting with a fresh config if this is your first time here.
+Go to ***Settings->Core and Plugin Settings***.
+At the bottom click on ***Reset All Settings***.

 ### Compatibility ###

 This is likely the most compatible N64 emulator you're going to come across.
 It can play games like Resident Evil 2, Rogue Squadron, Pokemon Snap, and World Driver Championship "out-of-the-box" (without the need to fiddle with settings, plugins or anything of the sort).